Convex Regularization for High-Dimensional Multi-Response Tensor Regression: Introduction

 where the regularizer $\mathcal{R}(\cdot)$ is a norm on $\RR^{d_1\times \cdots\times d_N}$, and $\lambda>0$ is a tuning parameter.
 Hereafter, for a tensor $A$, $\|A\|_{\rm F}=\langle A, A\rangle^{1/2}$.
 We derive general risk bounds for a family of so-called \emph{weakly decomposable} regularizers under fairly general dependence structure among the covariates.
 These general upper bounds apply to a number of concrete statistical inference problems including the aforementioned multi-response regression, high-dimensional vector auto-regressive models, low-rank tensor models, and pairwise interaction tensors where we show that they are typically optimal in the minimax sense.

 In developing these general results, we make several contributions to a fast growing literature on high dimensional tensor estimation.
-First of all, we provide a principled approach to exploit the low dimensional structure in these problems.
-In doing so, we extend the notion of decomposability originally introduced by \cite{Neg10} for vector and matrix models to \emph{weak decomposability} which allows us to handle more delicate tensor models such as the nuclear norm regularization for low-rank tensor models.
+First of all, we provide a unified and principled approach to exploit the low dimensional structure in these tensor problems.
+In doing so, we incorporate an extension of the notion of decomposability originally introduced by \cite{Neg10} for vector and matrix models to \emph{weak decomposability} previously introduced in~\cite{vandeGeer14} which allows us to handle more delicate tensor models such as the nuclear norm regularization for low-rank tensor models.
 Moreover, we provide, for the regularized least squared estimate given by (\ref{EqnGeneral}), a general risk bound under an easily interpretable condition on the design tensor.
 The risk bound we derive is presented in terms of merely two geometric quantities, the \emph{Gaussian width} which depends on the choice of regularization and the \emph{intrinsic dimension} of the subspace that the tensor $T$ lies in.
+We believe this is the first general framework that applies to multiple responses and general dependence structure for the covariate tensor $X$.
 Finally, our general results lead to novel upper bounds for several important regression problems involving high-dimensional tensors: multi-response regression, multi-variate auto-regressive models and pairwise interaction models, for which we also prove that the resulting estimates are minimiax rate optimal with appropriate choices of regularizers.

+Our framework incorporates both tensor structure and multiple responses which present a number of challenges compared to previous approaches.
+These challenges manifest themselves both in terms of the choice of regularizer $\mathcal{R}$ and the technical challenges in the proof of the main result.
+Firstly since the notion of low-dimensional is more generic for tensors meaning there are a number of choices of convex regularizer $\mathcal{R}$ and these must satisfy a form of weak decomposability and provide optimal rates.
+Multiple responses and the flexible dependence structure among the covariates also present significant technical challenges for proving restricted strong convexity, a key technical tool for establishing rates of convergence.
+In particular, a one-sided uniform law (Lemma~\ref{LemEmpLowerBound}) is required instead of classical techniques as developed in e.g.~\cite{NegWain12,RasWaiYu10b} that only apply to univariate responses.